ait-testbed/attackmate/docs/source/playbook/commands/bettercap.rst

 get_session_hid
 ---------------

-Retrieve a JSON list of HID devices discovered in the current session.
+Get a JSON list of HID devices discovered in the current session.

 .. confval:: mac